Guide

 Streamline production processes

-Analyse your production workflow to identify inefficiencies and reduce waste.
-Consider investing in automation to decrease labour costs and increase output consistency (but you’ll need to assess the effects on COGS and ROI).
+Analysing your production workflow helps you find where processes are inefficient and reduce waste.
+Consider investing in automation to decrease labour costs and increase output consistency.

 Optimise inventory levels